developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/switchscannerparams/index.md

 Introduced in DataWedge 6.5.

-Used to pass one or more [barcode, scanner and/or reader parameters](../../input/barcode/#decoderselection) as intent extras, updating the settings of the active Profile.
+Used to pass one or more [barcode, scanner and/or reader parameters](../../input/barcode/#decoderselection) as intent extras, **<u>temporarily</u>** updating the settings of the active Profile.
 This API can be used to change scanner settings in response to changing conditions at any time.
 For example, a developer might wish to enable scanner illumination whenever a low-light condition is detected.

+> **Note**: Settings configured by this API are discarded with the next Profile switch.

 ### Function Prototype